glennsantos/Book-Notes/Nonviolent Communication.md

  common speech patterns that tend to mask accountability for our own feelings:
  - Use of impersonal pronouns such as it and that
- - use of the expression “I feel (an emotion) because … “ followed by a person or personal pronoun other than I
+ - use of the expression "I feel (an emotion) because … " followed by a person or personal pronoun other than I
  - Statements that mention only the actions of others

 Distinguish between giving from the heart and being motivated by guilt.